-• You want the client application to authenticate using a keytab you specify:
+If you want the client application to authenticate using a keytab, modify jaas-client.conf as follows:

 '''

 Client {

 com.sun.security.auth.module.Krb5LoginModule required

 useKeyTab=true

-keyTab="/path/to/keytab/user.keytab"
+keyTab="/path/to/user.keytab"

 storeKey=true

 useTicketCache=false

-principal="user/fully.qualified.domain.name@<YOUR-REALM>";
+principal="user/fully.qualified.domain.name@EXAMPLE.COM";

 };

 '''

-where /path/to/keytab/user.keytab is the keytab file you want to use and user/fully.qualified.domain.name@<YOUR-REALM> is the principal in that keytab you want to use.
+Replace /path/to/user.keytab with the keytab file you want to use and user/fully.qualified.domain.name@EXAMPLE.COM with the principal in the keytab.
+If the principal omits the hostname, omit it in the jaas-client.conf file as well (for example, jdoe@EXAMPLE.COM).